alexdeefuse/Peek/README.md

 ## What's Peek?

-Simple http grabber.
+Simple http grabber for NodeJs.
 Can be used for grabbing html, xml, json, js, css and pretty much anything text based.

 Its as simple as: